-The Toyota-shi Trevelyan Trust provides support (a grant of £5000) for UK nationals studying Japanese Studies at university in the UK to spend their year abroad in Japan.
+The Toyota-shi Trevelyan Trust provides support (a grant of up to £5000) for UK nationals studying Japanese Studies at university in the UK to spend their year abroad in Japan.
 Please note: These scholarships are only available every other year.

 - South Korea

 If you are receiving the full amount of student finance, you may be eligible for a bursary from Sheffield of up to £1,400.

 The Korean Veterans’ Association Bursary

 The Korean Veterans’ Association (UKVA) of the Royal British Legion offers a competitive bursary of around £1000 for students going on their year abroad to Korea.

 Funding your East Asia field trip (for East Asian Studies BA)

 The East Asian field trip is funded by the School of East Asian Studies with students only needing to pay visa costs and living expenses whilst abroad such as food, drinks and social activities.

 Other potential costs

 If for any reason, you fail or are unable to complete an assessed piece of work which is a requirement to pass your course, you may be required to pay a reassessment fee. information about these fees can be found on the University's exam pages.